CarlosLaraFP/app-restart-controller/README.md

 This controller runs as a ServiceAccount and requires:

-- ClusterRole to list/watch/update Deployments
+- ClusterRole to list/get/watch ConfigMaps and list/update Deployments
 - ClusterRoleBinding to bind the permissions
-- ServiceAccount (automatically created by the chart)
+- ServiceAccount for the pods in the deployment

 These solve 403 Forbidden errors like: "User system:serviceaccount:default:app-restart-controller cannot list deployments..."